MiguelOcegueraM/MiguelOcegueraM/README.md

 <h3> Personal stuffs:</h3>

-- 👨🏽‍💻 I’m currently working as Mobile Application Developer on Herbalife 📱
+- 👨🏽‍💻 Doing code as a freelance just for fun and being Delivery Consultant at Dynatrace 📱

 - 🌱 Doing code and meetups for Web Dev Talks community.